TheOceanCleanupAlgorithms/ADVECT/src/data_specifications.md

 # Data Specifications

 ## Sourcefiles
 Source files contain the initial state of particles, and are encoded as netcdf datasets.
-Two formats of sourcefile are accepted: advector (default, native), and trashtracker (legacy support).

-### Advector Sourcefiles
-Advector sourcefiles adhere to the following dataset structure:
+They adhere to the following dataset structure:

 #### Dimensions